RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     ![](images\29930242-CCA4-471C-A535-6CD24F12A117.png)

-9. In the IDE, fix the errors in `ZBNKPRT.cbl`, save the file, and rebuild the solution.
+9. In the IDE, fix the errors in `ZBNKPRT.cbl`, save the file and rebuild the solution.

     There should be no errors in the build now.